 High School Internships

 SSIP CityWorks – SSIP CityWorks is a paid summer internship program for high school students from San Francisco’s southeast neighborhoods.
 Starting after their junior year in high school, this program provides students with internship opportunities every summer either at the SFPUC or with one of the private engineering firms working on our Sewer System Internship Program.
+As a CityWorks intern, you’ll have access to mentors, supervisors and a strong community of professionals all of whom are dedicated to helping you achieve your career goals.

 Apply for the Program